hambuergaer/satellite_host_errata_report/README.md

 > You can get these values for the last two variables from the crypt.py script described in chapter 4).

-## Where to get the available API calls?
+## Where to get the available API calls

 You can find all available API calls on your Satellite server: